tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

 #### Documents

 * `code` : optional document code or number.
 The document code should be unique within your company and immutable.

+{% hint style="info" %}
+If a document for an order(line) has the same code as an existing document at that order(line), the original will be overwritten.
+Otherwise, the newly attached document will be appended.
+{% endhint %}

 * `revision`: optional document revision \(or version\) code or number
 * `name` : optional document short \(file\) name
 * `description` : optional document description or long name